jarvist/FractalLight/README.md

 ![1D simulation](cavity_sim.png)

 Unbelievably the 1D version of the code compiled as is, and started running & finding eigenmodes!
-The 2D version (which makes pretty pictures) fails to compile with a linker warning, probably due to bounds checking / 32/64bit failure.
+You must set N to be a sensible value (i.e. 1024 pixels) to compile it as the 2D version, otherwise it crashes with a cryptic linker error about truncation.

 ![Lens description](lens.png)